 You are our partner in your education to be an APRN.
-As a student in the University of Tennessee Health Science Center's College of Nursing DNP Program, you are entitled to rights and are charged with responsibilities for your education.
+As a student in the University of Tennessee Health Science Center's College of Nursing DNP and Post-Graduate APRN Certificate Programs, you are entitled to rights and are charged with responsibilities for your education.
 Your participation is essential as is your willingness to communicate your concerns and needs.

 As an adult learner with extensive professional and life experience, you bring knowledge, dedication, professional expertise, and maturity to this educational endeavor.
-It is within this context your education will be designed and your future career as an APRN forged.
+Within this context, your education will be designed, and your future career as an APRN will be forged.